DietSodaSoft/yail/README.md

 ## Getting Started

-There are a few basic building blocks:

-*  The Profile
-*  The Client
-*  The Models
-*  The Web Service Operation

 You can get right to work using version 0.7.6 or greater by including it in your maven project:

         <repositories>